 The Best Garage and Shop Heaters | Buying Guide

-One of the most challenging obstacles of working on projects during the cold season is trying to stay warm.
+One of the most challenging obstacles of working on projects during the cold season is keeping warm.
 Whether in your garage or shop, installing reliable heaters can make life much easier during cold seasons.

 Although most tinkerers agree that space heaters can be a great solution, only a few know how to choose the most appropriate one for their needs.
 To do that, you’ll need to prioritize features and compare the best units on the market.

 In purchasing a garage or shop heater, you’ll first need to decide what type you prefer.
-They can include radiant or infrared heaters, natural gas/kerosene/diesel heaters, and fan-forced ceramic heaters.
+Options include radiant or infrared heaters, natural gas/kerosene/diesel heaters, and fan-forced ceramic heaters.
 Each has their own pros and cons, and you’ll also want to understand the ongoing price of heating your space with electricity or fuel.

 If you want to install an infrared heater in your garage, consider buying this one.
 The Dr. Heater brand is reliable one, and this heater is quite versatile.
 It also has an adjustable thermostat that works to regulate the heat output.